Between studying for an exam next week and packing my house for an April

 It made the outcome of Alice’s personal growth in Wonderland matter to me on

+a more concrete level than just that of the fantasy story.
 All the performances were fun.
 Johnny Depp was, well, Johnny Depp.
 He was

 perfectly nutty with only the occasional hint of Capt.
 Jack Sparrow.